Driving Without Insurance in Michigan

 Driving without insurance in the state of Michigan is highly risky, and could leave you facing fines as well as suspension of your driver's license.
 At Grabel & Associates, we understand that there are situations in which an individual cannot afford auto insurance, or simply forgets to pay the premiums and coverage lapses.
 However, it is important that you understand the risks you are taking when driving on Michigan's roadways without insurance.

-Motorists in Michigan are required to have no-fault car insurance, according to the DMV's website.
+Motorists in Michigan are required to have no-fault car insurance, according to the Secretary of State's website.
 No-fault coverage provides property protection, personal injury protection in case you are injured in a car accident, and residual bodily injury/property damage liability insurance.
 In most cases, motorists who have no-fault insurance coverage are protected from a lawsuit in the event of an accident, except under very specific circumstances.

 Biggest Dangers of Driving Uninsured in Michigan